GoogleCloudPlatform/appengine-java-standard/TRYLATESTBITSINPROD.md

 You could either use a custom build of the runtime of pin to a version you like of the runtime, without being impacted with a scheduled new runtime push.

-Well, it is possible, but changing just a little bit your application configuration and your pom.xml file.
+Well, it is possible, by changing just a little bit your application configuration and your pom.xml file.

 First, you need to decide which App Engine Java runtime jars version you want to use.
-There are 3 runtime jars that are bundled as a Maven assembly under `<artifactId>runtime-deployment</artifactId>`:
+There are 6 runtime jars that are bundled as a Maven assembly under `<artifactId>runtime-deployment</artifactId>`:

   * runtime-impl-jetty9.jar